/ seo-glossary / What is Schema Markup? SEO Guide for Beginners

 Key Takeaways

-• Schema markup helps search engines understand your content and can earn you rich results with higher click-through rates
+• Schema markup helps search engines understand your content and can make pages eligible for rich results, though Google says it is not a direct ranking factor

-• JSON-LD is the recommended format because it is easiest to implement and maintain
+• JSON-LD is Google's recommended format because it is easiest to implement and maintain, but Microdata and RDFa are equally acceptable

 • Always validate your schema with Google's Rich Results Test and monitor it in Search Console